Concrete vs Tiles

 Concrete resurfacing has come a long way from its roots as an industrial finish.
 The once ubiquitous drab grey slab, which formed the foundation for a final layer of carpet or tiles, has been replaced by a chic post-industrial scheme of decorative colours and accents.
 This daring new treatment has transformed the once ugly duckling of our flooring world, into a confident showroom darling, happy to strut its stuff.

 Concrete’s versatility comes to the fore when one explores the sheer breadth of treatments available today on the market.
-From stencils and stamping through to dyes and colorants.
-Stencils and stamping can imbue a concrete floor’s substrate with an evocate range of effects, from hinting at texture with variations on slate and natural stone effects, to simulating the look of traditional brickwork or paving.
+From stencils and stamping through to dyes and colourants.
+Stencils and stamping can imbue a concrete floor’s substrate with a huge range of effects, from hinting at texture with variations on slate and natural stone effects, to simulating the look of traditional brickwork or paving.

 Today’s concreters can also treat concrete with dyes, epoxy coatings and stains to create a broad palette of patterns, textures, hues and colour effects.

 Concrete is practical